 # Step 1- Prepare the Ingredients

 Once you start cooking, you will not get any time for the preparation.
-You must constantly stir the milk when put on heat.
+You must constantly stir the milk when putting on the heat.
 So keep the things ready before boiling the milk.

 # Step 2- Boil the Milk